ucb-bar/chipyard/docs/Customization/Incorporating-Verilog-Blocks.rst

 support for Verilog integration.

-Here, we will examine the process of incorporating an MMIO peripheral (similar to the PWM example from the previous section) that uses a Verilog implementation of Greatest Common Denominator (GCD) algorithm.
+Here, we will examine the process of incorporating an MMIO peripheral that uses a Verilog implementation of Greatest Common Denominator (GCD) algorithm.
 There are a few steps to adding a Verilog peripheral:

 * Adding a Verilog resource file to the project